awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_identity-based-policies.md

 You get the ARN for the secret from the AWS Secrets Manager console \(on the **Details** page for a secret\) or by calling the `List*` APIs\.
 The user or group that you apply this policy to can perform any action \(`"secretsmanager:*"`\) on only the two secrets identified by the Amazon Resource Name \(ARN\) in the example\.
 If you don't care about the region or account that owns a secret, you must specify a wildcard character \* and not an empty field for the region and account ID number fields of the ARN\.

-For more information about the ARNs for various resources, see [Resources That You Can Reference in an IAM Policy ](reference_iam-permissions.md#iam-resources)\.
+For more information about the ARNs for various resources, see [Resources That You Can Reference in an IAM Policy or Secret Policy](reference_iam-permissions.md#iam-resources)\.

 ## Limiting Access to Secrets that Have Specific Staging Labels or Tags<a name="permissions_grant-limited-condition"></a>